Education & Community

 Soloists in the Schools

-We consider it a great privilege to provide opportunities for our kids to interact with renowned professional musicians from across the globe.
+This program is a fun and exciting way for students to interact with renowned professional musicians from across the globe.
 When possible, the BSO arranges for our guest artists to visit local schools for presentations, readings, and performances.

-Past Soloists in the Schools events have included a special reading of “A Cello Named Pablo” by author and cellist Amit Peled as seen in the video above.
+Past Soloists in the Schools events have included a special reading of “A Cello Named Pablo” by author and cellist Amit Peled.

 To learn more about opportunities to participate with Soloists in the Schools, email programs@bellinghamsymphony.org.